mrosman786/Craigslist-Scraper/README.md

 # Craigslist Scraper

-This script is used to scrape data from craigslist and can be used to gather information on a specific category of items.
-The user can then use the data gathered to perform analysis on the Title, Phone, Images Urls and other attributes of the items.
+This script can be used to gather information on a specific category of items from Craigslist across the entire US or a specific city.
+The data can be used to analyze the title, phone number, image URLs, and other attributes of the items.

 ## Installation